Mathematics

 Every Eliasian should experience these 3 phases of learning:

-Interweaved into the 3 phases of learning is the Concrete-Pictorial-Abstract approach, the key pedagogy that teachers are using: The concrete-pictorial-abstract approach consists of 3 stages necessary for students to develop understanding of a concept.
+The concrete-pictorial-abstract approach consists of 3 stages necessary for students to develop understanding of a concept.
 Reinforcement is achieved by going back and forth between these representations.

 Concrete representation - a student is first introduced to an idea or a skill by acting it out with real objects or manipulatives to develop the foundation for conceptual understanding.

-Pictorial representation - a student has sufficiently understood the hands-on experiences performed and can now relate them to representations, such as a diagram or picture of the problem
+Pictorial representation - a student has sufficiently understood the hands-on experiences performed and can now relate them to representations, such as a diagram or picture of the problem.

 Abstract representation - a student is now capable of representing problems by using mathematical notation.